oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Syntax Changes since PGQL 1.0

-{% include note.html content="The following products or tools are fully backwards compatible by accepting both PGQL 1.0 and PGQL 1.1 queries: Oracle Spatial and Graph, Oracle Big Data Spatial, PGX." %}
+{% include note.html content="Oracle Spatial and Graph, Oracle Big Data Spatial and Graph, and Parallel Graph AnalytiX (PGX) maintain backwards compatibility by supporting both PGQL 1.0 and PGQL 1.1 queries." %}

 The following are the syntax changes in PGQL 1.1: